Two words: emotional intelligence.

 - Genuine interest in others.“People know when you’re truly interested in them. … If you’re not showing a genuine interest – asking thoughtful questions and considering their answers – your interaction can actually have an opposite effect to the one intended.”

-- “Supreme communicators have a keen ability to shift gears when the context calls for it, and a deep well of communication options to choose from.”
+- Communication.
+“Supreme communicators have a keen ability to shift gears when the context calls for it, and a deep well of communication options to choose from.”

 - Good judgment.“Good judgment is a key people skill that comes directly from learning, listening to others and observing the world around you. … It allows you to wisely select friends and associates, determine reactions and responses, and make sound decisions.”